Butterly House: History

 The land was bought by J.G.C.
 Carr in 1860.
 The original dwelling was constructed by John Henry Monger circa 1870, on Town Lot #1.
 His son, Charles Samuel Monger, resided in the dwelling and operated the family store located opposite the house and adjacent to the Bolgart Bridge (crossing the Avon River).
 In 1889 the building was converted to accommodate the Western Australian Bank.
 This was the first bank in Toodyay.
 The manager of the Northam Branch, James Mitchell, who later became the Premier of Western Australia and Governor of Western Australia, rode over twice a week to also manage the Toodyay branch.
 In 1898 the bank vacated the premises, moving into a newly constructed premises on Stirling Terrace, and the Monger family resumed occupancy.
 In 1910 the residence was acquired by Mr Angus and Mrs Emma Butterly (née Monger), who undertook extensive remodelling of the dwelling.
-From 1954–80 the cottage was owned and occupied by Miss Kathleen Gladys Butterly, who sold the house and land to the Shire of Toodyay in 1981.
+From 1954 to 1980 the cottage was owned and occupied by Miss Kathleen Gladys Butterly, who sold the house and land to the Shire of Toodyay in 1981.
 In March 1981, the Shire Council leased Butterly House to the Toodyay Homes for the Aged Association (now Butterly Cottages Association (Inc.)).
-In 1997 the Association received a grant from the Heritage Council and in 1998 funding from Lotteries Commission to restore the building.
+In 1997 the Association received a grant from the Heritage Council and in 1998 funding from the Lotteries Commission to restore the building.
 In 1999 the building was officially re-opened and is used by the Association for recreation and as a living museum with collections of photographs and memorabilia.

 Architectural style

-Butterly House is a six roomed Victorian Georgian styled dwelling.
-It has a U-shaped hipped roof, originally shingled and now corrugated iron, with symmetrically placed brick chimneys, and is encircled by a hipped bullnosed iron verandah with simple timber columns.
+Butterly House is a six-roomed Victorian Georgian-styled dwelling.
+It has a U-shaped hipped roof, originally shingled and now corrugated iron, with symmetrically placed brick chimneys and is encircled by a hipped bullnosed iron verandah with simple timber columns.
 Brickwork is in Flemish bond, the earliest surviving example of this type in Toodyay.
-It has a symmetrical facade with centrally placed panelled door and French windows opening onto the verandah.
+It has a symmetrical facade with a centrally placed panelled door and French windows opening onto the verandah.